 An “echo” is a procedure where sound waves are used to visualize heart structures.
-It is similiar to an ultrasound used to visualize a baby in the womb.
+It is similar to an ultrasound used to visualize a baby in the womb.
 Typically, the probe is placed on the outside of the chest (trans-thoracic echo).
 In certain situations, however, the images obtained by a trans-thoracic echo are not detailed enough.
-Since the esophagous runs in close proximity to the heart, an echo probe can be passed into this area and higher resolution images obtained.
+Since the esophagus runs in close proximity to the heart, an echo probe can be passed into this area and higher resolution images obtained.
 This is known as a trans-esophageal echo.
 The procedure is performed under light sedation.